UACCM Student

 • The right to an appeal.

-The Vice Chancellor for Student Services will report the decision of the review board in writing to the student and inform him/her of the right to appeal on or before a specified date.
+The Vice Chancellor for Student Services will report the decision of the review board in writing to the student and inform him/her of the right to appeal within 25 calendar days of receiving the written decision.

 Appeal Procedures